-This tutorial explains how to draw an apple step by step.
-Though an apple is generally not that complicated to draw there is still quite a bit to it if you want to have a properly shaded refined drawing.
+This tutorial explains how to draw and shade an apple in four steps.
+Though an apple is generally not that complicated to draw there is still a bit to it if you want to have a properly done drawing.

 For another similar tutorial you may also want to see: